 Day-3: Flight: Kathmandu (1,310m) - Lukla (2,840m).
 Trek to Phakding (2,610m).Our early morning hike to begins with a flight into Lukla - is a lifetime experience, in itself.
 The airfield is on a slope and the difference between the two ends of the runway is about 460 meters!
 You will land on an airstrip built by Sir Edmund Hillary and the Sherpas in the mid-1960s.
-After meeting with guides and porters and a short break for tea we hike away from Lukla towards base camp for a few hours along the Dudh Kosi River to Phakding 2,610m.
+After meeting with guides and porters and a short break for tea we hike away from Lukla towards Everest base camp for a few hours along the Dudh Kosi River to Phakding 2,610m.
 Once you have trekked through the small village of Ghat (2550m), Phakding is a short walk away.

-Day-4: Phakding (2,610m) Namche bazaar (3,440m).After leaving the village of Phakding the path takes us through a magnificent forest of rhododendron, magnolia trees and giant fir trees alongside the Dhud-Kosi river through small villages like Bekar and Monju.
+Day-4: Phakding (2,610m) Namche bazaar (3,440m).After leaving Phakding the path takes us through a magnificent forest of rhododendron, magnolia trees and giant fir trees alongside the Dhud-Kosi river through small villages like Bekar and Monju.
 You will crisscross over the river a few times on high suspension bridges until you eventually come to the Sagarmatha Check Point where your permits needs to be checked.
-The climb then starts with a downhill hike to the river and then all the way back up to Namche.
+The climb then goes downhill to the river and then all the way back up to Namche.
 The trail heads up through blue pine forests and as you climb there are rhododendron trees which bloom in Spring time.
 Namche is the largest Sherpa village and is the unofficial capital of the Khumbu, gateway to the high Himalayas.
 This relatively small town is a bustling tourist zone and trading hub literally is perched on a sloping hill.
 It is surrounded on all sides by mountains, from Thamserku to Kongde Ri.Trekkers heading to Mt.
 Everest, Gokyo, Island Peak and many other destinations for both trekking and expedition, have at least two nights stopover in Namche to acclimitise.

 Day-5: Namche bazaar (acclimatisation 3,440 m)We will spend time here on short walks to acclimatise.
-Although it says acclimatisation, this means you need to walk for the principle of climb high and sleep low, meaning we gain altitude, then descend again to sleep low, enabling our bodies to better adjust to the altitude before we continue our ascent.
-A slow and steady pace with adequate time for acclimatisation is key to a success.
-So today we hike up to Everest View hotel for just that, a view of Mt Everest, assuming the weather is clear.
+Although it says acclimatisation, this means you need to walk for the principle of climb high and sleep low, meaning we gain altitude, then descend again to sleep low, enabling our bodies to better adjust to the altitude.
+A slow and steady pace with adequate time for acclimatisation is key to success.
+So we hike up to Everest View hotel for just that, a view of Mt Everest, assuming the weather is clear.

-Day-6: Trek from Namche to Tengboche (3,860m)With incredible views of the Thamserku we steadily descend to the Imja Khola where we see a series of water driven prayer wheels at the little river side village of Pungi Tanga.
-After a lunch break we start the slow long steep climb up to the famous Tengboche Monastery (3,860m) - one of the most beautiful places in the world.
+Day-6: Trek from Namche to Tengboche (3,860m)With incredible views of the Thamserku we steadily descend to the Imja Khola where we see a series of water driven prayer wheels at the little river spot of Pungi Tanga.
+After a lunch break we begin the slow long steep climb to the famous Tengboche Monastery (3,860m) - one of the most beautiful places in the world.
 Apart from natural scenery and mountain views, many festivals take place here, such as Mani Rimdu festival.
 This festival performed at the monasteries in Tengboche, Chiwang, and Thame.
 This sacred ceremonies held for nineteen days; culminating in a 3-day public festival.
 Lamas and monks dress in colorful attire with elaborate masks and dance to the victory of Buddhism over Bon.
 We will get amazing views of Mt.
 Ama Dablam, meaning Mother's Charm Box.
 According to legend, Lama Sange Dorjee, who came from Tibet's Rongbuk Monastery, founded Thyangboche Monastery in the 17th century.
 Thyangboche was destroyed by an earthquake in 1933, rebuilt and again badly damaged by a fire in 1989.
 Construction of the present monastery was completed in 1992.
 We may continue down to Deboche for the night where it is warmer and accommodation options better.

-Day-7: Tengboche to Dingboche (4,410m)Continuing up the Imja Khola valley, we hike towards the summer village of Dingboche (4,410).
-The route is easier today will a lot less steep ascents than on the day to Namche or Tengboche.
+Day-7: Tengboche to Dingboche (4,410m)Continuing up the Imja Khola valley, we hike towards Dingboche (4,410).
+The route is easier wth a lot less steep ascents than on Namche or Tengboche trek.
 The terrain becomes like a tundra of grasses and vast open plains as the Khumbu valley opens up ahead of you.
-Dingboche village is the highest permanent Sherpa settlement in the region and also lies on the route towards Island Peak.
+Dingboche is the highest permanent Sherpa settlement in the region and also lies on the route towards Island Peak.

-Day 09: Lobuche to Gorakshep (5,140m) to Everest Base (6-8 hrs).Our distance today is quite far as we walk past the village of Gorekshep and continue to base camp itself.
-We then retrace our stapes to Gorek Shep for our night stop.
-If there is a chance of clear weather in the afternoon though we may ascend Kala Patthar instead and watch the sunset though what we do today will be a decision with the group and guide.
+Day-09: Lobuche to Gorakshep (5,140m) to Everest Base (6-8 hrs).Our distance is quite far as we walk past Gorekshep and continue to basecamp Everest itself.
+We then retrace our steps from base camp to Gorek Shep for our night stop.
+If there is a chance of clear weather in the afternoon though we may ascend Kala Patthar instead and watch the sunset though what we do will be a decision with the group and guide.
 Overnight Lodge.